 - Stretchy Fabric – since you’ll be moving all over the place and in new ways (including pulling it down to possibly nurse) – stretchy, soft fabric is great!

-Pro Tip: Personally, I prefer something a bit more thick and not TOO stretchy – so it still washes well. 😉
+Pro Tip: Personally, I prefer something a bit more thick and not TOO stretchy in a soft material – so it still washes well. 😉

 Some postpartum pajamas come with a built-in shelf bra that allows for easy nursing, but if you plan to breastfeed, most women prefer wearing their nursing bra to bed for extra support (or your breasts can ache without support).
 Something to keep in mind.